 I tried organic raw sugar, but after a month of that, my grains died.
 Coincidence?
 Not sure, but now I like to use a blend of half refined white sugar and half palm sugar (100% palm sugar seemed to turn out weird).

-Oh, and never add fresh pineapple to the first ferment; one woman posted that her grains got irreparably altered, in a bad way.
+Oh, and never add fresh pineapple to the first ferment; one woman posted that her grains got irreparably damaged.
 Maybe it’s the extra enzymes in the pineapple?
 I’m not going to use pineapple.

 Making water kefir is a fairly easy process, with just a little daily maintenance.
 After the kefir grains convert their food supply to probiotics (within a day or two), add them to a fresh jar of sugar/molasses water.
 You can tell by tasting the brew after the first 24-48 hours- if still sweet, you can let it ferment for another day or two, before bottling it for the second ferment.